R-Kathiravan/Knowledge-Sharing-Platform/README.md

 Install dependencies:

 npm install

-Create Forlder auth-config.ts, copy the code from auth-config.sample.ts and paste it and update your Google OAuth Client ID src/app/auth-config.ts
+Create a File auth-config.ts, copy the code from auth-config.sample.ts and paste it and update your Google OAuth Client ID in src/app/auth-config.ts

 Serve the frontend:
 ng serve
 Frontend runs at: http://localhost:4200